A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Introduction

 Open heavy flavour hadrons, produced in heavy ion collisions, have been extensively studied in the last years, experimentally and theoretically.
 Recently the theoretical models, which differ in details, have been compared \cite{Xu:2018gux,Cao:2018ews, Rapp:2018qla}.
-This comparison suggests that the initial c and $\bar c$ quarks are created in elementary baryon-baryon collisions at the beginning of the heavy ion reaction and that the initial transverse momentum distribution is well described by FONLL (first order next to leading log) calculations \cite{Cacciari:2008gp,Cacciari:2011ma}.
-The heavy quarks interact subsequently with the QGP constituents, the quarks and gluons, in elementary collisions, which are described by pQCD (perturbative QCD) Born diagrams, and pick up by these collisions a finite elliptic flow.
+This comparison suggests that the initial c and $\bar c$ quarks are created in elementary baryon-baryon collisions at the beginning of the heavy ion reaction and that their initial transverse momentum distribution is well described by FONLL (first order next to leading log) calculations \cite{Cacciari:2008gp,Cacciari:2011ma}.
+The heavy quarks interact subsequently with the QGP constituents, the light quarks and gluons, in elementary collisions, which are described by pQCD (perturbative QCD) Born diagrams, and pick up by these collisions a finite elliptic flow.
 Finally, they convert into heavy hadrons when the QGP hadronizes.
 The last process is usually described by a combination of coalescence and fragmentation.
-Thereafter hadronic rescattering modifies still the momentum distribution, as shown in Ref.\cite{Song:2015sfa}.
+A modification of the \J distribution by hadronic rescattering is also possible, see ref. \cite{Linnyk:2008hp,Song:2015sfa}, but beyond the scope of the present article.

-When the local temperature of the QGP gets lower than $T_{\rm diss}$ of the \J, the \J~ can be formed but also destroyed by a elastic or a inelastic collision of one of its constituents with a QGP parton.
-The difference between formation and collisional decay determines the \J~ spectrum at the end of the QGP phase.
-A modification of the \J~ distribution by hadronic rescattering is possible, Ref. \cite{Linnyk:2008hp}, but beyond the scope of the present article.
+When the local temperature of the QGP gets lower than $T_{\rm diss}$ of the \J, it can be formed but also destroyed by an elastic or an inelastic collision of one of its constituents with a QGP parton.
+The difference between formation and collisional decay determines the \J spectrum at the end of the QGP phase.

-Recently it has been shown that also in the statistical hadronization model the relative multiplicity between charmed hadrons in central collisions at LHC energies can be understood assuming that all the charmed hadrons are formed at chemical freeze out, when also the light hadrons are produced \cite{Andronic:2021erx}.
-This questions whether multiplicities in central collisions are sufficient to distinguish between a creation at the static freeze out and a creation during the expansion of the QGP.
-To explore this one has to employ other observables.
+Recently it has been shown that in central collisions at LHC energies also in the statistical hadronization model the relative abundance of charmed hadrons but not the total multiplicity of charmed hadrons can be understood assuming that all the charmed hadrons are formed at chemical freeze out, when also the light hadrons are produced \cite{Andronic:2021erx}.